Coast Guard, Department of Homeland Security (DHS).

 E. Unfunded Mandates Reform Act

-We have analyzed this proposed rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves establishing offshore anchorage grounds, which would be comprised of three circles, each with a 1,400-foot radius.
-The anchorage Start Printed Page 40155grounds are not designated a critical habitat or special management area.
+We have analyzed this rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule involves establishing offshore anchorage grounds, which would be comprised of three circles, each with a 1,400-foot radius.
+The anchorage grounds are not designated a critical habitat or special management area.
 Normally such actions are categorically excluded from further review under paragraph L59(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
-A preliminary Record of Environmental Consideration supporting this determination is available in the docket.
+A Record of Environmental Consideration supporting this determination is available in the docket.
 For instructions on locating the docket, see the ADDRESSES section of this preamble.
-We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.

 Start List of Subjects